gjtorikian/commonmarker/README.md

 kramdown                              14.700 s
 ```

-The library also includes a `walk` function for
+The library also includes a `walk` function for walking the
-manipulating the AST produced by the parser.
-So, for example,
+AST produced by the parser, and either transforming it or
+extracting information.
+So, for example, you can easily print out all
-you can easily change all the links to plain text, or demote
+the URLs linked to in a document, or change all the links to plain text,
-level 5 headers to regular paragraphs, prior to rendering.
+or demote level 5 headers to regular paragraphs.

-Usage example:
+More complex usage example:

 ``` ruby
 require './commonmarker'